15 Customer Service Scenarios to Troubleshoot Tight Corners

 Tip: It’s useful to make a couple of comparison pages where you explain how you’re different from the competition feature by feature.
 Requests like these come in often enough that it’s easier to send the customers a link to a table than try to explain it anew every time — you’re bound to forget something anyway.
 Take a look at HelpCrunch’s own comparison page vs Intercom or vs Zendesk to get inspired.

-PICKY CUSTOMER: Hi, I’m looking for [a specific product] alternative, can you explain how you’re different from [specific product]?
+PICKY CUSTOMER: Hi, I’m looking for [a specific product] alternative.
+Can you explain how you’re different from [specific product]?

 OPERATOR: Hello!
 While [specific product] is a great solution, we actually beat them by [feature 1, feature 2, price].
 Take a look at our comparison page if you want to learn more: [link]